-

 Classic Veranda Suite

 A Silversea signature, the Classic Veranda Suite is spacious and welcoming.
-Veranda suites offer floor-to-ceiling glass doors which open onto a furnished private teak veranda.
+Veranda suites offer floor-to-ceiling glass doors that open onto a furnished private teak veranda.
 Each spectacular sunset feels like it is yours alone.
 Some Classic Veranda Suites accommodate three guests.
 A must for the world’s best cruise line.

 Images and suite plans are intended as a general reference.
 Features, materials, finishes and layout maybe different than shown.